mobily-enterprises/jsonreststores/README.md

 ## overwrite

-This option is only valid in a PUT context:
+This option applies to Put calls.

 * if `options.overwrite` is not set, the `Put` request will happily overwrite an existing record, or create a new one.
 * if `options.overwrite` is set: